 Regional Health Rapid City Hospital Nutrition Services want to help you make healthy choices about your diet.
 Sessions with a registered dietitian can be scheduled through your doctor or on an individual basis.
-To find out what a registered dietitian can do for you and how to schedule an appointment, click here.

 What is your body saying about your diet?